 👨🏻🍳 Substitutions and Variations

-Just like most soups you can add or remove many of the ingredients to fit your tastes and dietary needs.
+This low carb butternut squash soup is amazing as is but just like most soups, you can add or remove many of the ingredients to fit your tastes and dietary needs.

 - Dairy Free - keep it dairy free and omit the heavy whipping cream

-- Vegan - leave out the heavy cream or swap with coconut cream and swap the chicken broth with vegetable broth and make this a delicious vegan keto butternut squash soup.
+- Vegan - leave out the heavy cream or swap it with coconut cream or unsweetened coconut milk and swap the chicken broth with vegetable broth and make this a delicious vegan keto butternut squash soup.

 - Vegetarian - swap the chicken broth with vegetable broth to make it a vegetarian soup.